Quick Response Award Program Frequently Asked Questions

 After the review team completes the scoring and ranking of your proposal, you will be contacted by Jennifer Tobin.
 If your proposal has been approved, she will discuss additional steps needed for activation.
 Award funding will be provided in the form of one payment in the amount approved by the Natural Hazards Center.
 This payment will be sent directly to the lead researcher to cover research-related expenses or time dedicated to data collection, analysis efforts, or research dissemination.

 Researchers may not begin collecting data until 1) their proposal has been formally approved through the receipt of an award activation email from the Natural Hazards Center, 2) agreement letters have been signed and submitted, and 3) Institutional Review Board approval or exemption letters have been processed.
 We are unable to fund expenses incurred prior to formal activation.

 10. Do I have to be a social scientist to receive funding?

 The Quick Response Program has a long history of supporting social and behavioral science in the aftermath of disaster.
 While you do not have to be a social scientist to apply for funding, the program prioritizes research that examines social, behavioral, cultural, political, geographical, psychological, and organizational phenomena.
 The research should promote new knowledge and perspectives by filling gaps in the hazards and disaster literature, be theory-driven, and use widely recognized, scientific methods.

-12. How I can get updates, notifications about calls for proposals, and more information about the Quick Response Grant Program?
+12. How I can get updates, notifications about calls for proposals, and more information about the Quick Response Award Program?

-For future updates and information, please subscribe to our Quick Response Grant Program and other Center announcements here.
+For future updates and information, please subscribe to our Quick Response Award Program and other Center announcements here.